qrtl/sst-custom/website_blog_mail_server/README.rst

 This module does the following:

-* Send Blog Email updates from specific Mail Server.
+* Sends blog update notification emails from a specific email server.

 **Table of contents**